OmarElati/holbertonschool-validation/module1_task2/README.md

 ## Prerequisites

-- Go-Hugo installed
+- sudo apt installed hugo
 - Make utility installed

 ## Lifecycle

-1. Run `make build` to build the website using Hugo.
+1. Run `build` to build the website using Hugo.
-2. Run `make clean` to clean the dist directory.
+2. Run `clean` to clean the dist directory.
-3. Run `make help` to display the available targets and their usage.
+3. Run `help` to display the available targets and their usage.
-4. Run `make post` to create a new blog post with randomly generated values.
+4. Run `post` to create a new blog post with randomly generated values.